-The Firm's remuneration arrangements seek to ensure effective risk alignment between the Firm's staff, the Firm itself, the Funds managed by the Firm on a delegated basis, and the Firm's clients.
+The Firm's remuneration arrangements seek to ensure effective risk alignment between the Firm's staff, the Firm itself, the Funds advised by the Firm, the Funds managed by the Firm and the Firm's clients.

-The Firm awards both fixed remuneration (typically an annual base salary) and variable remuneration (typically a discretionary annual bonus, equity-based grants that are subject to vesting and, where applicable, the award of carried interest points).
-Eligibility for certain types of variable remuneration is also linked to positions held within the firm.
+The Firm awards both fixed remuneration (typically an annual salary or a fixed entitlement to a share of the Firm's profits) and variable remuneration (typically a form of discretionary annual bonus or variable profit share and, where applicable, the award of carried interest points).
+Different categories of variable remuneration are available to different types of staff, for example staff who are members of the Firm are entitled to receive a variable annual profit share whilst staff who are not members of the Firm are typically eligible to receive an annual discretionary bonus (with a restricted stock unit deferral element for certain employees).
+Eligibility for certain types of variable remuneration is also linked to positions held within the Firm.